LITTLE ROOTS JR. (Ages 3-5)

-The LITTLE ROOTS FIDDLE, LITTLE ROOTS CELLO, and LITTLE ROOTS VOICE group classes are a wonderful way for students (ages 6-9) to get started with instrumental and vocal instruction.
+The LITTLE ROOTS FIDDLE and LITTLE ROOTS VOICE group classes are a wonderful way for students (ages 6-9) to get started with instrumental and vocal instruction.
 Incorporating and building on many of the same tunes and songs taught in our other Little Roots programs, these group classes are designed for beginners who are ready to focus on a specific musical discipline.
-As melody instruments, the voice, fiddle, and cello are a natural place to start and the instruments are available in sizes to fit smaller hands comfortably.
+As melody instruments, the voice and fiddle are a natural place to start and the instruments are available in sizes to fit smaller hands comfortably.
 Our Little Roots teachers promote a positive balance between keeping things fun in the group and the importance of making a manageable commitment to regular practice every week between meetings.